bateman/filebotology/README.md

 At the moment the script is set to download subtitles in srt format only from [OpenSubitles.org] (www.opensubtitles.org), using hash-based matching.

 ## CLI execution
 To run it from the command line, excute the script with the `-h` flag to print the following help menu.
-Please, note that the first two options `-t` and `-p` are mandatory.
+Please, note that the first two options `-t` and `-p` are **mandatory**.
 ```
 -t type  Sets the type of media to scan.
-Allowed values are 'tv' or 'movie'.
+Allowed values are 'tv' and 'movie'.
 -p path  Sets the path where to look for media.
 No default value is set.
--l language  Sets the two-letter code for subs language (ISO 639-1, see http://goo.gl/KXQ0x7).
+-l lang  Sets the two-letter code for subs language (ISO 639-1, see http://goo.gl/KXQ0x7).
 Default is 'en'.
--r language  Renames subs from the three-letter code (ISO 639-2) to the two-letter one.
+-r lang  Renames subs from the three-letter code (ISO 639-2) to the two-letter one.
 Must match -l argument when provided.
 -v       Enables verbose output on the console, disabled by default.
 -h       Displays this help message.
 No further functions are performed.
 ```

 Example: `$ filebotology.sh -v -l it -r ita -t tv -p /volume1/video/tvshows`